schyman/schyman.github.io/content/blog/choosing-the-right-bike/_index.md

 - **Rack and Fender Mounts:** Attach bags, panniers, or even a full touring setup if you’re feeling dramatic.
 - **Tire Clearance:** Wide enough for stability even when fully loaded, unlike road bikes that panic under the weight of a banana.
-- **Adventure-Ready:** Because sometimes your “commute” turns into “accidentally cycling 20 km further than planned because the weather was nice.”
+- **Adventure-Ready:** Because sometimes your "commute" turns into "accidentally cycling 20 km further than planned because the weather was nice."

 ---

-## **5. Low Maintenance: Because You Have Better Things to Do**
+## 5. Low Maintenance: Because You Have Better Things to Do

 Gravel bikes are like that reliable friend who shows up on time, doesn’t overcomplicate things, and never asks you to help them move.

 - **Simple Drivetrains:** Fewer things to go wrong, which is exactly what you want when it’s 8 AM and you’re already late.
 - **Disc Brakes:** Stop reliably in rain, mud, or during sudden encounters with pigeons who refuse to yield.
-- **Durability:** Built to handle rough conditions, so they laugh in the face of potholes and scoff at the idea of “fragile components.”
+- **Durability:** Built to handle rough conditions, so they laugh in the face of potholes and scoff at the idea of "fragile components."

 Translation? **Less time fixing things, more time riding.**

 ---

-## **A Day in the Life of a Gravel Bike Commuter**
+## A Day in the Life of a Gravel Bike Commuter

 You leave home a little late.
 No worries.
 Your gravel bike eats up the smooth roads with ease.